 • Metal & plastic composite bonded seals

 • Precision-cut seals

 • Rubber-to-substrate adhesives

 • Wireless sensing systems

-Filtration Group: filters, systems and diagnostics solutions to monitor and remove contaminants from fuel, air, oil, water and other liquids and gases, including:
+Filtration Group: filters, systems and diagnostics solutions to ensure purity in critical process chemicals and to remove contaminants from fuel, air, oil, water and other liquids and gases, including:

 • Aerospace filters & systems